 - Prepare trial materials and ensure the confidentiality of the casework of the Appraisal Board.

 - Meet with, prepare, and support staffers going through the Appraisal Board.

-- Develop vision and create master calendar for the Promotions process with Chair(s), Area Coordinators, and deans.
+- Develop vision and create master calendar for the Promotions process with Chair(s) and HRL professional staff.

 - Train staff members about their responsibilities during the Promotions process.